MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Experiments

 \subsection{Ablation and Effectiveness Analyses.}

-To investigate the ability of the HMAE model (section 4.1) to extract important metapaths and the improved effect of the extracted hybrid metapaths on the target tasks, the following two-fold experiments are carried out.
+To investigate the ability of the HMAE model (Section 4.1) to extract important metapaths and the improved effect of the extracted hybrid metapaths on the target tasks, the following twofold experiments were carried out.

-First, we record the fusion weights learned by the autonomous extraction model of the hybrid heterogeneous adjacency.
-We multiply the weight of the path and the intra-path level attention as the weight of the path and select the path with the top3 highest weight, as in shown in Table 5.
-It can be seen that the method proposed in this paper can learn the metapath manually specified by domain knowledge.
-At the same time, the model can also learn the metapath information that is not specified.
-For example, the APAPA path in DBLP can mine high-order cooperative relations, and authors with high-order cooperative relations are most likely to belong to the same research field, which plays an important role in improving node classification and clustering.
+First, we recorded the fusion weights learned by the autonomous extraction model of the hybrid heterogeneous adjacency.
+We multiplied the weight of the path and the intrapath level attention and set it to be the weight of the path and selected the path with the top 3 weights, as shown in Table 5.
+It can be seen that our method can learn the metapath manually specified by domain knowledge.
+At the same time, the model can also learn metapath information that is not specified.
+For example, the APAPA path in DBLP can mine high-order cooperative relations, and authors with high-order cooperative relations are most likely to belong to the same research field and this plays an important role in improving node classification and clustering.

-Secondly, the model variant experiments were carried out on the ACM and IMDB datasets.
-Due to space limitation, we show the results on the the ACM and IMDB datasets only, and the results on the DBLP dataset show exactly the same trend.
-Specifically, by manually specifying different metapaths to replace MHNF's hybrid metapath extraction model to obtain vanilla versions of the MHNF.
-For example, on the ACM dataset, PAP and PSP mean specifying the path of PAP and PSP respectively, PAP+PSP means that both metapaths are considered.
-Hybrid-2 represents a hybrid metapath with a maximum length of 2 extracted by the model of HMAE.
-The curves of the experimental result are shown in Fig.\ref{figure6}.
-On both datasets, the model of HMAE outperforms the vanilla versions by a large margin.
-This shows that the HMAE model proposed in this paper can autonomously extract valuable hybrid metapaths and that can improve the target task performance.
-At the same time, on both datasets, the dual-metapath versions (PAP+PSP and MAM+MDM) outperform the corresponding single-path version, which shows that the model of HLHIA(section 4.2) and HSAF(section 4.3) proposed in this paper can efficiently integrate the semantic information of different metapaths and mine deeper and more valuable information for the target task.
+Second, the model variant experiments were carried out on the three datasets.
+Due to space limitations, we show the results on the ACM and IMDB datasets only.
+The results for the DBLP dataset show exactly the same trend.
+Specifically, we manually specify different metapaths to replace MHNF's hybrid metapath extraction model and obtain vanilla versions of the MHNF.
+For example, on the ACM dataset, PAP and PSP mean specifying the path of PAP and PSP, respectively, and PAP+PSP means that both metapaths are considered.
+Hybrid-2 represents a hybrid metapath with a maximum length of 2 extracted by the HMAE model.

+The curves of the experimental results are shown in Fig.\ref{figure6}.
+On both datasets, the HMAE model outperforms the vanilla versions by a large margin.
+This shows that the HMAE model can autonomously extract valuable hybrid metapaths and it can improve the target task performance.
+At the same time, on both datasets, the dual-metapath versions (PAP+PSP and MAM+MDM) outperform the corresponding single-path version, which shows that the HLHIA (Section 4.2) and HSAF (Section 4.3) models can efficiently integrate the semantic information of different metapaths and mine deeper and more valuable information for the target task.